yamcs/yamcs/docs/server-manual/general/time.rst

 * https://www.iers.org/IERS/EN/Publications/Bulletins/bulletins.html

 The user is responsible for updating manually this file if it changes (when new leap seconds are added).
 Fortunately this is not very often and new leap seconds are announced well in advance.
-For example there has been no new leap second between 2017 and 2023.
+The last leap second was added in 2017.

 .. note::